ChenZhongPu/data-structure-swufe/slides-web/week1.md

 - Three to five students will form a group, and study [5.
 Data Sntructures](https://docs.python.org/3/tutorial/datastructures.html) carefully.
 - TA will ask each student one question related to [5.
 Data Structures](https://docs.python.org/3/tutorial/datastructures.html).
 - Each student asks TA at least one question.

+This task is expected to be done by Week 10.